No results found

-Home / Population and society / Articles / State-level laws and statutes affecting transgender Americans
+Home / Population / Articles / State-level laws and statutes affecting transgender Americans

 State legislators across the US are considering bills related to medical access and participation in sports for transgender Americans.
 State-level hate crime protections can cover crimes related to a victim’s gender identity, but not always.